phuckhoa33/olist_ecommerce_analysis/README.md

 - `/docs`: Contains description for all project
 - `/transform`: Includes Python notebooks used for data preprocessing.
 - `/visualizations`: Contains images and screenshots of the visualizations.
--`analysis_presentation.rar`: Contains presentation video for this project
+- `analysis_presentation.rar`: Contains presentation video for this project

 ## How to Run the Project